cometa/Autonomia/README.md

 ## Credits

 While we are using a radically different approach and a minimalistic hardware, credit is given to Otavio Good and the [Carputer](https://github.com/otaviogood/carputer) team for showing feasibility of using a CNN for 1/10 scale cars autonomous driving, and for providing very useful insights in relevant design choices.

+We also credit DYI Robocars' Chris Anderson for organizing and driving the self-driving cars open source movement.